July 10, 2019; revised July 11, 2019

 - Most scientists do not agree with the “Creation hypothesis” that is the foundation of Abrahamic religions (Christianity, Judaism, Islam) simply because it is not compatible with the Principle of Causality.
 It says nothing can come to existence without a cause(s).
 If a Creator created life, how did that Creator come into existence?

-- Compatibility of a “Big Bang” origin with causality is also not clear.
+- The compatibility of a “Big Bang” origin with causality is also not clear.
 Scientists are exploring possibilities like the “multiverse theory”, but those are still speculative.

 - However, our focus in this series of posts is not the actual origin of the universe, but the origin of life on Earth.